 Pain and Suffering

-A common form of non-economic compensation sought following a TBI is physical pain and suffering.
+A common form of non-economic compensation claimed following a TBI is physical pain and suffering.
 Traumatic brain injuries have the potential to cause severe short-term pain.
-Many TBIs also involve nerve damage that can lead to chronic nerve pain that lasts a lifetime.
+Many TBIs also involve nerve damage that can lead to chronic pain that lasts a lifetime.

 Many traumatic brain injuries result in lasting health complications that are so severe that they require a lifetime of care.
 Ordinary tasks could suddenly become overwhelming for some people.
 Anything from daily household chores to transportation could suddenly be out of reach if you are dealing with a TBI.
-Working on a traumatic brain injury lawsuit with a skilled lawyer in Omaha can improve your chances of recovering compensation for all these past and future losses.
+Partnering with a skilled brain injury lawyer in Omaha on your traumatic brain injury lawsuit can improve your chances of recovering compensation for all these past and future losses.

-All lawsuits are subject to a statute of limitations, the regulation that governs the timeframe in which individuals must file their suits.
-Personal injury actions are additionally subject to a statute of limitations under Neb.
+All lawsuits are subject to a statute of limitations, the law that sets the window of opportunity for injured people to file their lawsuits.
+Nebraska personal injury actions are subject to the statute of limitations found in Neb.
 Rev. Stat. § 25-207.
-Failure to file within the prescribed timeframe can result in an inability to pursue a personal injury claim.
-Avoid missing this deadline by speaking with a lawyer as soon as possible after suffering severe head trauma.
+Failure to file within the prescribed timeframe can destroy your chance to pursue a personal injury claim.
+You can avoid missing this deadline by speaking with a lawyer as soon as possible after suffering severe head trauma.

-Treatment of traumatic brain injuries can be lengthy, costly, and ultimately unsuccessful.
+Treatment of traumatic brain injuries can be lengthy, costly, and ultimately challenging.
 Your prognosis for a TBI may be uncertain, which can make your ability to return to work and your normal activities in the future unclear.
-An experienced Omaha traumatic brain injury lawyer could assess your circumstances and develop a strong injury claim on your behalf.
-Call Berry Law today for a free consultation to understand your rights and options.
+An experienced Omaha traumatic brain injury lawyer at Berry Law could assess your circumstances and develop a strong injury claim on your behalf.
+Contact Berry Law today for a free consultation to understand your legal rights and options.